Help Them Stay Alive

 WHO WE ARE.

-Rural Doctors is a non-profit organisation with a wealth of experience in closing health equity gaps by enhancing health care access in enclaved, remote health areas and humanitarian settings.
+Rural Doctors is a non-profit organization with a wealth of experience in closing health equity gaps by enhancing health care access in enclaved, remote and fragile settings.
 Specifically, rural doctors is building community resilience to high burden diseases where there are poor access to health services through sound partnership with traditional structures and the community using local resources.

 OUR MISSION